Camp Cosmos - Summer 2019

-The Department of Physics and Astronomy at Wayne State University is excited to announce the seventh Astronomy Summer Camp taught by WSU Physics and Astronomy faculty and staff.
+The Planetarium at Wayne State University is excited to announce our ninth Astronomy Summer Camp, Camp Cosmos.

-Students will investigate the night sky and learn about telescopes; learn Starry Night, the software used to program planetarium shows; and explore many of the most interesting aspects of space science such as the Solar System, the Milky Way Galaxy and our vast Universe.
-Topics include the Big Bang, stellar evolution, supernovas, neutron stars, black holes, galaxies, cosmology, and current mysteries like dark matter and dark energy.
+Students will investigate the night sky and explore astronomy beginning in our own Solar System, then expanding outwards to the Milky Way galaxy and the universe beyond!
+Learn about the Big Bang, stellar evolution, supernovae, neutron stars, black holes, galaxies and cosmology as well as current mysteries like dark matter and dark energy!